Our business bucks national trend with 90% of senior roles held by women

-Across the UK, just 21% of senior roles are currently held by women — down from 22% in 2015.
-More than a third, 36%, of British businesses have no women in senior management, which is the highest proportion on record.
+Across the UK, just 22% of senior roles are currently held by women — below the global average of 24% — and 25% of British businesses have no women at all in senior management.

-In the profession itself, it’s estimated around a quarter of leadership roles are held by women.
+Things are just as acute in the female-dominated veterinary profession, where it’s estimated around a quarter of leadership roles are held by women.
 This is despite females accounting for almost 60% of practising vets and 80% of veterinary degree undergraduates.

 At Vets Now, however, the picture is very different.
 There are female leaders in both senior clinical and non-clinical roles — and plenty of them.